Milesw12/MentalMathApp/readme.md

 5. user plays game and score is written to databse

-6. leaderboard shows users postion in leaderboard
+6. leaderboard shows users postion in

+check through js script, add comments to assist in explaination

+day 1 + 2, unable to use database, web hosting FTP is still down cant upload to start working with sql